 Guide for Families

 This guide is meant to help you better understand how to use the Skills Toolkit section of the website.
-For each of the 14 skills, you will see five sections of information.
-The five sections of information are described below.
+For each of the 14 skills, the skill toolkits provide the information described below.

 What does the skill mean?